omohokcoj/filterable/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/filterable.svg)](https://hex.pm/packages/filterable)

 Filterable allows to map incoming query parameters to filter functions.
-The goal is to provide minimal and easy to use DSL for building filters using pure Elixir.
+The goal is to provide minimal and easy to use DSL for building composable queries using incoming parameters.
-Filterable doesn't depend on external libraries or frameworks and can be used both in Phoenix and pure Elixir projects.
+Filterable doesn't depend on external libraries or frameworks and can be used in Phoenix or pure Elixir projects.
 Inspired by [has_scope](https://github.com/plataformatec/has_scope).

 ## Installation